swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 The underlying disease for a kidney transplantation is entered in the ‘Patient Diagnosis List’ in the ‘Condition Leading to Tpx’ and confirmed in the organ container right above the RS-container of the according transplantation.

-Please follow the instructions in :ref:`Chapter 5 <patContainer>`: .
+Please follow the instructions in the :ref:`Chapter <patContainer>`: .

 Kidney baseline and peritransplant period/Pre-transplant history and assessments
 ----------------------------------------------------------------------------------